grahamking/perf-ninja-rs/README.md

 The two Loop Interchange labs do not match their C++ version.
 They are probably not an accurate port and need changing.

 These two labs match the bottlenecks of their C++ versions (under Clang 14), but have different bottlenecks than indicated.
- - Core Bound / Vectorization 1: Use debug mode, that has the correct bottleneck.
+ - Core Bound / Vectorization 1: Try debug mode, that has the correct bottleneck.
  - Memory Bound / SW memory prefetching: Not memory bound, bottleneck seems to be branch prediction.

 Aside from those differences, the Rust code should serve you well in your studies to become a performance ninja!